alphatangojuliett/CoupledRadioInterferometer/README.md

 Coupled Radio Interferometer
 ===========

-For using the semi-analytic, first-order, antenna-antenna coupling formalism presented in [Array Element Coupling in Radio Interferometry I: A Semi-Analytic Approach](http://XXX)
+For using the semi-analytic, first-order, antenna-antenna coupling formalism presented in Array Element Coupling in Radio Interferometry I: A Semi-Analytic Approach (link forthcoming)

 ## Installation